Valandovo: Music Festival

-In 1989, a summer festival stage with 1,200 seats was built and all performances from 1985 – 89 were broadcast on television and so seen by 30,000 people.
+The town has hosted an annual music festival since 1985.
+In 1989, a summer festival stage with 1,200 seats was built and all performances from 1985 – 89 were broadcast on television to an estimated audience of 30,000 people.
 Valandovo musical production has issued 35 audio-cassettes, records and video-cassettes.
 In 1993, the festival was held in Sydney, Australia.